 Weekly Celebration Assemblies / Sharing attendance data

 Celebration Assemblies are held every week on Friday.
 Classes with the highest attendance receive Attendance Cup and 5 minutes extra playtime.
+Classes with 99%+ also receive the extra playtime.
 This develops healthy competition between year groups to improve attendance.
 It also engages the form teacher in conversation with their classes about attendance.